petgraph/petgraph/CONTRIBUTING.rst

 final decision whether or not the algorithm is appropriate for inclusion in the ``petgraph`` crate is left to ``@bluss``.

+Additionally, assuming that the new algorithm is merged into ``petgraph``, you are *strongly* encouraged to join the ``petgraph`` team_! *You* are the best person to review any future bug fixes, performance improvements, and whatever other changes that affect this new algorithm.

 Where We Need Help
 ------------------